 The UNESCO Certificate given to members should be visibly displayed in the school.
-Members may also be given a poster, a sign, or a flag with the ASPnet Members logo by their National Coordinator or develop their own visual materials previously authorized by the national office.
+Members may also be given a poster, a sign or a flag with the ASPnet Members logo by their National Coordinator.
 Schools can also call upon students to make a mural or painting to symbolize the school's ASPnet membership.
 Members are entitled to the use of the ASPnet members' logo in accordance with the rules and regulations of UNESCO.